lochgeo/writeups/talk/fraud_detection_banking.md

 - **Private Sector Banks' Share:** In the 2023-24 period, private sector banks in India accounted for **67.1%** of the total reported fraud cases. citeturn0search8

+**Slide Title:** Onboarding Fraud and the Proliferation of Deepfakes

+**1. Understanding Onboarding Fraud**

+- **Definition:** Onboarding fraud involves malicious actors exploiting the account creation process to establish fraudulent accounts within financial institutions.

+- **Methods:**
+  - **Synthetic Identities:** Combining real and fabricated information to create new, fictitious identities.
+  - **Stolen Identities:** Using compromised personal data to impersonate legitimate individuals.

+**2. Emergence of Deepfakes in Fraud**

+- **Deepfake Technology:** Utilizes artificial intelligence to generate highly realistic fake images, videos, or audio recordings, convincingly mimicking real individuals.

+- **Application in Fraud:**
+  - **Impersonation:** Creating deepfake videos or audio to impersonate executives or account holders, authorizing fraudulent transactions.
+  - **Document Forgery:** Producing counterfeit identity documents that appear authentic during verification processes.

+**3. Impact on Digital Onboarding**

+- **Challenges Posed by Deepfakes:**
+  - **Identity Verification:** Deepfakes can deceive facial recognition systems, allowing fraudsters to bypass security measures.
+  - **Trust Erosion:** Increased incidents of deepfake fraud can undermine customer confidence in digital onboarding processes.

+- **Case Example:** A financial institution fell victim to a deepfake scam where fraudsters used AI-generated videos to impersonate a company executive, authorizing a large fund transfer. citeturn0search9

+**4. Mitigation Strategies**

+- **Multi-Factor Authentication (MFA):** Implementing multiple layers of verification to enhance security.

+- **Liveness Detection:** Utilizing AI to distinguish between live individuals and deepfake media during verification. citeturn0search0

+- **Behavioral Biometrics:** Analyzing user behavior patterns, such as typing speed and navigation habits, to detect anomalies indicative of fraud. citeturn0search0

+- **Continuous Monitoring:** Regularly updating security protocols and educating staff about emerging deepfake technologies and associated risks.

+**Visual Suggestions:**

+- **Diagram:** Flowchart illustrating how deepfake technology can infiltrate the onboarding process.

+- **Comparison Image:** Side-by-side visuals of a legitimate video call and a deepfake impersonation to highlight detection challenges.

+- **Statistics Infographic:** Data showcasing the rise in deepfake-related fraud incidents in the financial sector.

+By understanding and addressing the threats posed by deepfakes in onboarding processes, financial institutions can enhance their defenses against increasingly sophisticated fraudulent activities.

 These statistics underscore the escalating threat of banking fraud, emphasizing the need for advanced detection and prevention strategies, including the integration of generative AI technologies.

 navlistRecent Developments in Banking Fraud and AIturn0news18,turn0news19,turn0news20